Getting to Know Your Neighborhood: Central Square

 46 Pleasant St.

 In 1971, a group of women seized an abandoned Harvard-owned building to protest racism, sexism, and domestic violence.
 This led to the establishment of the Cambridge Women’s Center, a community center that fights all forms of oppression.
-Open to all who identify as a woman, it provides crisis intervention and counseling for women of all ethnic and socioeconomic backgrounds, many of whom are uninsured.
+Open to all who identify as women, it provides crisis intervention and counseling for women of all ethnic and socioeconomic backgrounds, many of whom are uninsured.
 Monthly workshops focus on topics such as diversity, health issues, personal empowerment, and economic literacy.
 Volunteer opportunities and internships are available.
-The center provides a community kitchen, computer labs, a crisis helpline, and childcare for all mothers attending activities there.
+The center provides a community kitchen, computer labs, a crisis helpline, lending library, and childcare for all mothers attending activities there.

 Great Eastern Trading Co.